Research on osteosarcoma is now being done at many medical centers, university hospitals, and other institutions around the world.

 Researchers are learning more about what makes osteosarcoma cells different from normal bone cells.
 Knowing more about the changes in osteosarcoma cells might eventually result in specific treatments based on these changes.

 For example, researchers have found that osteosarcoma cells often have large amounts of a substance called GD2 on their surfaces.
-Drugs that target GD2 are already used to treat neuroblastoma (another cancer often seen in children), and are now being studied for use against osteosarcoma.
+Drugs that target GD2 are already used to treat neuroblastoma (another cancer often seen in children).
+Newer immunotherapy treatments that target GD2 are now being studied for use against osteosarcoma as well (see below).

-Great advances have been made in treating osteosarcoma in the past few decades.
+Many advances have been made in treating osteosarcoma in the past few decades.
 Still, more research is needed to learn how best to manage hard-to-treat osteosarcomas, such as those that have already spread when they are found.
 Many clinical trials are focusing on treating osteosarcoma using a variety of strategies.

 Clinical trials are being done to determine the best combinations of chemotherapy (chemo) drugs, as well as the best time to give them.
 Newer chemo drugs are being studied as well.